 The negative core profile is characterized by a reverse thickness, increased by correspondence with the feet position and thinned at the ends and in the center of the snowboard.
 Negative core is ideal on wide boards and to increase the sensitivity under the feet, guaranteeing a great leg independence.

 This profile is given by an increase in thickness of the wooden core that starts from the tip and tail to reach the maximum height under the feet, keeping it constant at the center of the snowboard.
 This way we get powerful and stable boards oriented to speed and we reinforce the splitboards internal edge for the ascents.

 The board’s woodcore is made with thinner wood strips in the outer part, close to the sidewalls.
 This technology allows the recreation of real surfing sensations, giving a good bending, making the board extremely pleasant underfoot, also in wider boards, despite their big sizes.

 The camber is positioned under the feet, which have been moved backwards from 2 to 8 cm.
-The tip, longer than the tail, has a very soft rocker curve while the tail has a short radius one.
-It is an all-mountain directional profile, ideal for carving on fresh snow but incredibly agile and responsive also on the slopes.
+The tip, longer than the tail, has a very soft rocker curve while the latter has a short radius one.
+It is an all-mountain directional profile, ideal for carving on fresh snow but incredibly agile and responsive on the slopes as well.

 The arch extends in the binding area becoming flat before reaching the tip and tail, then it rises up with a very wide radius.
-It is a highly responsive and accurate profile for those who want a great edge grip on hard snow and a powerful board when ollieing.
+Making it a highly responsive and accurate profile for those who want a great edge grip on hard snow and a powerful board when ollying.
 This profile is recommended for more experienced riders.

-The line is a soft and continuous ellipse in the entire length, that produces a very responsive board with a great versatility, fast when turning and ollieing, with a good floatation on fresh snow.
+The line is a soft and continuous ellipse in the entire length, making it a very responsive board with a great versatility, fast when turning and ollying, with a good floatation on fresh snow.
 Definitely a very versatile choice, suitable both for beginners and freestyle lovers.